PurduePAML/Exray/README.md

 # Exray

+This repo contains the source code of the paper Complex Backdoor Detection by Symmetric Feature Differencing.

+The code of ABS+ExRay for the TrojAI competition submission is in https://github.com/naiyeleo/ABS/tree/master/TrojAI_competition

-This repo contains the experiment details in the rebuttal of paper Complex Backdoor Detection by Symmetric Feature Differencing.
+This repo also contains the experiment details of paper Complex Backdoor Detection by Symmetric Feature Differencing.